Penn Calendar Penn A-Z School of Arts and Sciences University of Pennsylvania

 Sarath Pillai

-Sarath Pillai completed his Ph.D. in History with distinction from the University of Chicago.
-He holds a Master of studies in law from Yale Law School, a Master of arts in history from the University of Delhi, and a postgraduate diploma in archives and records management from the National Archives of India, Delhi.
+He holds a Ph.D. in History (with distinction) from the University of Chicago, a Master of Studies in Law from Yale Law School, a Master of Arts in history from the University of Delhi, and a Postgraduate Diploma in archives and records management from the National Archives of India, Delhi.

 Twitter: @i_sarathpillai